Municipality of Ilirska Bistrica

 The Municipality of Ilirska Bistrica ([iˈliːɾska ˈbiːstɾitsa]; Občina Ilirska Bistrica) is a municipality in Slovenia.
 It belongs to the traditional region of Inner Carniola.
 The seat of the municipality is the town of Ilirska Bistrica.

 The current municipality was established on 3 October 1994 from the former Municipality of Ilirska Bistrica without territorial changes.
+It borders Croatia.

 Settlements

 In addition to the municipal seat of Ilirska Bistrica, the municipality also includes the following settlements: